Center Faculty and Staff

 kerry.ryan@slu.edu

 Professor Kerry Ryan’s recent scholarship explores the interaction between the income tax and financial aid systems and the ethical underpinnings of the gift-tax exclusion for education and healthcare.
 She teaches Estate Law and Planning, Federal Income Tax, Taxation, and Trusts.
-Before entering academia as a professor, Prof. Ryan practiced at a firm in Indianapolis in estate planning and business succession.
+Before entering academia as a professor, Professor Ryan practiced at a firm in Indianapolis in estate planning and business succession.

 Matthew Bodie

-Visiting Fellow
+Visiting fellow

 matthew.bodie@slu.edu